 This approach will help adjust the rumen microorganisms to starch concentration as we move the cows toward calving.
 Of course, we must watch the energy concentration of the ration as we include starch.
 Too much energy in the diet at calving also can cause cows to have reduced DMI.

 Straw (upwards of 11 lbs per cow per day) is often recommended in pre-fresh diets.
-Straw has its place, but is likely over used in current pre-fresh ration programs.
+Straw has its place but is likely overused in current pre-fresh ration programs.
 The concept with straw is to lower the energy concentration of the ration so pre-fresh cows increase their DMI.
-Straw will also lower potassium concentrations in the pre-fresh ration which will lower the PCI.
+The straw will also lower potassium concentrations in the pre-fresh ration which will lower the PCI.
 These concepts are true until too much straw is fed.
 Issues with too much straw (greater than 5 lbs per day):

 There are some benefits to straw (5 lbs or less per day):

 It should be noted that other lower-quality forages (on an energy basis) can be used in place of straw, such as grass hay.